kelsdoerksen/giga-connectivity/docs/index.md

 | *Figure 4 b).
 Rwanda ROC curve.
 No skill refers to a model that always guesses "No" connectivity.* |

 ### El Salvador (SLV)
-&rarr; Total number of uniques schools: 4966
+&rarr; Total number of uniques schools: 4966 <br>
-&rarr; Number of schools in test set with connectivity: 224 &rarr; Number of schools in test set without connectivity: 1149
+&rarr; Number of schools in test set with connectivity: 224 <br>
+&rarr; Number of schools in test set without connectivity: 1149 <br>

 * The hard predictions were right 85.80% of the time
 * Average accuracy with 5-fold cross validation is: 84%